LaneCommunityCollege/aspects_yum_cron/README.md

 # aspects_yum_cron

-Install and configure yum-cron to run updates on RedHat family OS's.
+Install and configure yum-cron to run updates on CentOS 7.

 # Requirements
 Set ```hash_behaviour=merge``` in your ansible.cfg file.